pangeo-data/escience-2022/tutorial/before/setup.md

 After the FOSS4G workshop, you can continue to use the resources, but note that we would probably modify the service and things might not work from time to time.
 We would appreciate you get in touch with us to give us some feedback and be informed of the platform evolution.
 You can do this through [Github Discussions](https://github.com/pangeo-data/foss4g-2022/discussions).

-You can also contribtue to "the Pangeo show and tell" online meetups.
+You can also contribute to "the Pangeo show and tell" online meetups.
 :::

 ## Running on your own computer

 Most parts of this tutorial were designed to run with limited computer resources, so it is possible to run on your laptop.
 It is a bit more complicated as you will have to install the software environment yourself.
-Also ypu will not be able to test real cloud distributed processing with Dask gateway.
+Also you will not be able to test real cloud distributed processing with Dask gateway.

 Steps to run this tutorial on your own computer are listed below and demonstrated _through Linux commands only_: